 What You’ll Need

 Salt and freshly ground pepper

 20 minutes active

 40 minutes total

 Preheat the oven to 425°F. Remove the pork chop from the brine and pat dry with paper towels.
 Thickly slice half of the red onion (you should have about 2 cups).

 In a cast-iron skillet or ovenproof pan over medium-high heat, warm 1 tablespoon olive oil.
 Add the pork chop and sear until browned on the first side, about 5 minutes.
 Flip the pork chop, add the red onion to the pan, and season the red onion with salt.
 Transfer the pan to the oven and roast until the pork is firm to the touch or a meat thermometer registers 135°F when inserted into the thickest part, 25 to 30 minutes.
 Transfer the pork chop to a cutting board to rest, 5 minutes.

-Meanwhile, using a paring knife or your fingers, split the cherries in half and pull out the pits, just like you would with an olive.
+Meanwhile, using a paring knife or your fingers, split 1½ cups of the cherries in half and pull out the pits, just like you would with an olive.
 Chop the parsley, including some of the stems.
 Mince ½ clove of garlic, if using.
 In a bowl, combine the cherries, parsley, and garlic.
 Drizzle with the juice of ½ lemon and 1 tablespoon olive oil, season with salt, and toss to coat.